 Design Challenge: Welcome to Chicago 2072

 FashioNext 2017 is underway.
-This year’s competition draws inspiration from the garments in Making Mainbocher: The First American Couturier and is based in a dystopian future created by acclaimed young adult author Laura Ruby.
+This year’s competition draws inspiration from the garments in Making Mainbocher: The First American Couturier and is based in a speculative future created by acclaimed young adult author Laura Ruby.
 CHM has challenged FashioNext designers to imagine themselves in 2072, where they must contend with fabric restrictions, rationed materials, and DIY embellishments, the designers competed for three prizes: the Judges’ Choice Award (grand prize), Costume Council Jury Prize, and People’s Choice Award.
 The winning garments will be on display at the Museum in May 2017.

 Follow the designers’ journeys using